-With regard to those ancient ones of faith surrounding us as a cloud of witnesses the Greek wording says they are a cloud, not crowd.
-If he meant exactly what he said about the departed faithful, they are actually present with us in our assembly of the church and with us individually.
+With regard to those ancient ones of faith surrounding us as a cloud of witnesses the Greek wording says they are a cloud, not a crowd.
+If he meant exactly what he said about the departed faithful, they are actually present with us in the church.

-The writer could have been just speaking in general terms of the departed faithful.
 They had run their race and won their victory before we started and we can read from scripture how they won their race.
-Was he saying that they have become examples for us when he said they are a cloud of witnesses around us?

 says that we have not come to an

 That old Hebrew salvation story was brought about by God as an earthly copy of what is spiritual for us.
 Their worship was a part of that copy.
 They worshipped at an earthly tabernacle to foretell how we would worship at God’s spiritual tabernacle.

 The Hebrew writer tells us that Christ is our true High Priest (Chapter 7).
 He begins the next chapter by saying that the main point is that, “we have such a high priest, who has taken His seat at the right hand of the throne of the Majesty in the heavens, a minister in the sanctuary and in the true tabernacle, which the Lord pitched, not man.”
 (Hebrews 8:1-2)